leelakolar/opensource.guide/_articles/how-to-contribute.md

 ### 😭 You don't get a response.

-Hopefully you [checked the project for signs of activity](#a-checklist-before-you-contribute) before making a contribution.
+Hopefully you checked the project for signs of activity (#a-checklist-before-you-contribute) before making a contribution.
 Even on an active project, however, it's possible that your contribution won't get a response.

 If you haven't gotten a response in over a week, it's fair to politely respond in that same thread, asking someone for a review.
 If you know the name of the right person to review your contribution, you can @-mention them in that thread.